Link Bait Sucks – People Are Not Fish

 you do not manipulate anybody and you do not treat humans like fish.
 You can make people link to you without tricking them!

-With link stimuli you meet people’s demand for things they really want.
+With linkable assets you meet people’s demand for things they really want.
 Thus they are thankful that they get them.

-Link incitement is all about being yourself and not just following the leaders.
+Link magnets are all about being yourself and not just following the leaders.

 Nobody likes people that just parrot the elite without adding any new thoughts or value.
 By being yourself with everything that annoys you, you will reach people.